Skip to main content

 scontrol update nodename=[NODE-NAME] state=resume

 Replace [NODE-NAME] with the name of the node you’re undraining.
 Monitor the node after undraining it.
-If the issue that caused the automatic drain persists, the node may be automatically drained again the next time it tries to run a job.
+If the issue that caused the automatic drain persists, SUNK can automatically drain the node again the next time it attempts to run a job.

 Undrain all drained nodes